nuwapi/Plum/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Dr. Pengfei Zhang for his guidance, suggestions and help in code validation.
+* Rachel Krueger for writing up the initial framework of what became Plum.